Man charged with stealing funds from mentally disabled woman

 The daughter’s accounts were intended to cover her living expenses but Bartlett used the funds for his own purposes, according to court documents.
 The woman was given gift cards to fast food restaurants for her meals while Bartlett and his wife ate at restaurants and spent hundreds at a wholesale club, the documents state.

-Bartlett, the former superintendent of public works in Fairfield, and the head of a local construction company, pleaded not guilty in October in connection with an alleged scheme to dump contaminated waste on town property.
+Bartlett, the former superintendent of public works in Fairfield, pleaded not guilty in October in connection with an alleged scheme to dump contaminated waste on town property.

-Charges against Bartlett and Jason Julian, co-owner of Julian Enterprises, include larceny, forgery and illegal dumping.
+Jason Julian, co-owner of construction company Julian Enterprises, also pleaded not guilty in the alleged scheme.
+Charges against the two men include larceny, forgery and illegal dumping.

 According to court documents, Bartlett was in financial trouble and agreed to allow Julian to dump the material in exchange for monetary kickbacks.